<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Just want to use one option for the entire team?

 For those looking to keep simple, I would opt to use the Modified Reactive Strength Index Quadrant Report.
-This report is easy to understand, has amble research behind the mRSI metric, and also takes into account output (Jump height) and a strategy element (Jump time).
+This report is easy to understand, has ample research behind the mRSI metric, and also takes into account output (Jump height) and a strategy element (Jump time).

 5-2